 For the frosting, it took a few drops to get the red color I was looking for.
 So go easy with the drops and add two at a time.
 Stir, see how the color looks then add another two if it’s too light or pink looking.
 The goal is to get the perfect color without the taste of the coloring.
 So in this case, less is more!

 For the white, I left the buttercream the color that came out of the mixer.
 Looked perfectly fine for the needs of the decorating.
 I used a small star tip for the white and for the red I used a large Wilton #12 round tip.
 I also grabbed some white sprinkles but forgot to put them on.
 (Yes, it happens to me also) I thought it would be fun to have a bit of sparkles on the top white ball.
 In case you are feeling ambitious 😉

 You will notice this recipe uses powdered buttermilk.
 I’m a big fan of the powdered buttermilk.
 I have been using this Saco brand for a few years now and love it.
 We don’t use buttermilk much and I’m always angry when I have to throw 1/2 of the container away because it expired before I got to use it.
 You can find it in most grocery stores and Amazon also carries it.

 Now if cupcakes aren’t your thing, we did a 12 days of Christmas cookie recipe marathon (at least it felt like a marathon) a couple of years back.
 We whipped up quite a variety of holiday recipes.

-I hope you enjoy the holiday cupcakes as much as I did.
+I hope you enjoy the chocolate peppermint cupcakes as much as I did.
 Please share if you end up making these holiday cupcakes or other gourmet cupcake recipes.
 Happy holidays!